Own-Data-Privateer/hoardy-mail/README.md

 imaparms mark --host imap.gmail.com --user user@gmail.com --pass-pinentry --all-folders unflagged

 # similarly
-imaparms fetch --host imap.gmail.com --user user@gmail.com --pass-pinentry --mda maildrop --folder "[Gmail]/All Mail" --unflagged
+imaparms fetch --host imap.gmail.com --user user@gmail.com --pass-pinentry --mda maildrop --folder "[Gmail]/All Mail" --any-seen --unflagged
 ```

-This, of course, means that if you open or "mark as read" a message in GMail's web-mail UI while using `imaparms --unseen`, or flag (star) it there while using `imaparms --unflagged`, `imaparms` will ignore the message on the next `fetch`.
+This, of course, means that if you open or "mark as read" a message in GMail's web-mail UI while using `--unseen`, or flag (star) it there while using `--unflagged`, `imaparms` will ignore the message on the next `fetch`.

 ## How to: implement "fetch + backup + expire" workflow